 A few years ago I spent a month in Paris.
 I’d left for France the day after judging the finalists for the Pacific Coast Oyster Wine Competition, so I had that echo of briny-oysterness and its perfect mineral-flinty wine companion still on my palate.
 And echoing in my ear was the passage from Ernest Hemingway’s A Moveable Feast that Jon recites to us judges before the first oyster is slurped at the competition each year.
 With those inspirations, a Paris oyster-odyssey was definitely in the cards for that trip.

 “My first recommendation would be the terrace at Le Dôme,” Jon jotted in an email the day I’d arrived in Paris that late April.
 “I ordered the 00 Cancales [on my last trip],” he continued.
 “Expensive but otherworldly.
 Incredible.
-So dome2good I ordered 2 dozen in spite of the cost.”
+So good I ordered 2 dozen in spite of the cost.”
 In a later email, he revisited the moment, “That is my nomination for the best oyster experience in Paris.”
 And as our long-distance e-conversation continued over a couple weeks, again later he said “I hope the [Cancale] oysters were wonderful.
 When they are, that is the oyster that puts you in touch with the oyster gods.”

 Jon was sending photos along with many of these emails, including one from one of his visits to Le Dôme showing a fellow super-focused on writing (of course, being a modern photo, writing on his laptop).
 This is one of those Paris locales often frequented by the literary and art crowd over the years, including Hemingway, Jon’s shot an homage to that tradition.
 When I was at Le Dôme not long after seeing that email, I snapped a pic of a fellow sitting at a computer that I would have sworn was the same guy.
 So of course I sent the photo to Jon and told him so, to which he responded (I think not quite as convinced as me that it was the same person), “Let’s pretend he is a great poet and that we shared the same space.”
 And he commented that I was lucky enough to have the 000 Cancales available “Le Dôme only had 00 Cancales when I was there.
 Lucky you.
 Can you describe them?
 Look at that beautiful butter!”